Sacramento / Placer

 Your version of events matters.
 We listen and investigate.

-• Witness Statements
+Witness Statements

 We assess credibility and contradictions in testimonies.

-• Physical Evidence
+Physical Evidence

 Is it reliable?
 Was it properly handled?

-• Police Reports & Misconduct
+Police Reports & Misconduct

-• Expert Testimony
+Expert Testimony

 Specialists can challenge forensic evidence or provide key insights.

-• The Prosecutor's Strategy
+The Prosecutor's Strategy

 Many criminal cases never make it to trial because they shouldn't have been charged in the first place.
 We fight to have charges dismissed based on:

-• Illegal Police Stop or Search
+Illegal Police Stop or Search

 Evidence obtained through unlawful searches is inadmissible.
+If the prosecution needs this evidence, case may be dismissed.

-• Lack of Probable Cause for Arrest
+Lack of Probable Cause for Arrest

 Without solid justification, the case may be thrown out.

-• Insufficient Evidence
+Insufficient Evidence

 If the prosecution can't prove guilt beyond a reasonable doubt, the case must be dismissed.
+If the people don't have evidence amounting to probable cause, the court may dismiss a felony case.

-• Improper Criminal Charges
+Improper Criminal Charges

 Mistakes in legal procedures or documentation can lead to dismissal.

-• Tainted or Missing Evidence
+Tainted or Missing Evidence

 If crucial evidence is lost, mishandled, or compromised, it weakens the case.
+The court may dismiss a case or the people could decide to dismiss it.

-• Key Witness Problems
+Key Witness Problems

 One option in most cases—even very serious ones—is Mental Health Diversion, which allows the defendant to be put in counseling for a time and then the case is dismissed.
 Mental health diversion under Penal Code § 1001.36 allows eligible defendants to pause their criminal case and enter treatment if they suffer from a qualifying mental health disorder that significantly contributed to the offense.
 If the court finds the defendant suitable and public safety is not at risk, it may approve a treatment plan.
 Successful completion of the program can lead to full dismissal of the charges, with the arrest treated as though it never occurred.

 With years of experience on both sides of the courtroom, Ryan Couzens understands how cases are built—and more importantly, how to tear them down.
-His prosecutorial background, strategic mindset, and relentless advocacy make him the advantage you need when facing criminal charges.
+His prosecutorial background, strategic mindset, and thoughtful advocacy make him the advantage you need when facing criminal charges.

 If you're under investigation or have been charged with a crime, do not wait.
 The sooner you have a defense strategy in place, the stronger your case will be.